 The court will first decide who is at fault and will assign percentages.
 Then, it will determine economic and non-economic damages and apply the percentages to the award amount, giving you a total amount of recovery.
 Usually, if there are two parties to a car accident, the rule is that only one party can recover.
 The calculations start to become difficult if there were three or more cars involved in the accident.

-For legal advice about comparative fault in Illinois, call Rosenfeld Injury Lawyers or fill out a contact form for a free case review.
+For legal advice about comparative fault in Illinois, call a Chicago Car Accident Lawyer from Rosenfeld Injury Lawyers or fill out a contact form for a free case review.